dynamichny/tinder_zsl/README.md

 # Tinder Łączności
-It's myy copy of tinder foro society of my school.
+It's my copy of tinder for society of my school.
 It's a good way to get to know new people, which you might not even see in school corridors.

+THE PROJECT WASN'T FINALLY PUBLISHED, BUT IT WAS FUN.

-### Used technology:
+## Used technology:
 * VueJS
 * VueX
 * Firebase
+* vue-router

-### Demo
+## Demo
 https://tinder-zsl.netlify.com/

-## Project setup
+### Project setup
 ```
 npm install
 ```